-Those over the age of 18 as of December 31st, 2024 who answer YES to this question will be given a trainer status of professional.
+Those over the age of 18 as of December 31, 2025, who answer YES to this question will be given a trainer status of professional.

-Those over the age of 18 as of December 31st, 2024 who answer NO to this question will be given a trainer status of amateur.
-If a trainer answers NO to this question at the time of application and later begins to accept compensation for riding, training, or giving lessons, they must inform the Show Secretary right away and their status will be updated to professional.
-If a trainer answers NO to this question, but the application committee or RRP staff is provided with evidence to the contrary, the trainer's status will be updated to professional.
+Those over the age of 18 as of December 31, 2025, who answer NO to this question will be given a trainer status of amateur.
+If a trainer answers NO to this question at the time of application and later begins to accept compensation for riding, training, or giving lessons, they must inform the Show Secretary right away. and their sta-